compromise-evident/ProximitySieve/README.md

 <br>

 Akshoolie forget gaps of 266. proximity_sieve[] will be 1B, just like pqML prime gen. (1m wait time but worth every second!!!!!!!!!!!!!!!).....
+This should bring primality likeliness way the f up.